New Jersey Guardianship Attorneys

 Q: If a guardian is appointed for someone who previously executed an advance directive for healthcare, who makes medical decisions?

 A: It is extremely important that you, as a guardian, know whether you or another person has the authority to make healthcare decisions.
-If the Judgment voids or cancels the designation of healthcare proxy, then you should be sure to provide short certificates (and possibly a copy of the Judgment) to any doctor or hospital that may have a copy of the now voided advance directive on file.
+If the Judgment voids or cancels the designation of healthcare proxy, then you should be sure to provide short certificates (and possibly a copy of the Judgment) to any medical proxy, doctor, or hospital that may have a copy of the now voided advance directive on file.
 Failure to do this may result in the hospital contacting a prior healthcare proxy rather than you as guardian.

 If you know that another person has been appointed as a healthcare proxy, then you should request that the Judgment specify whether the designation of healthcare proxy is voided.
 If the designation of healthcare proxy is not voided, then the Judgment should provide direction as to how you, as guardian, are to work with the healthcare proxy.
 For example, the Judgment may specify that although you are appointed as guardian of the person, you do not have authority over areas or decisions addressed by the advance directive.